flooring by sammer light logo

 3. Let It Dry & Lightly Sand – Allow the first coat to dry as recommended, then lightly sand with a fine-grit sandpaper (220 grit) and clean up dust with a tack cloth.

-4. Apply Additional Coats – Apply at least two more coats, allowing each to dry and sanding lightly in between for the best durability and finish.
+4. Apply Additional Coats – Apply at least two more coats, allowing each to dry, and lightly sand between coats for optimal durability and finish.

 Very Importantwood flooring faded by rug